digipost/digipost-api-client-dotnet/docs/_v14_0/4_archive.md

 ## Iterate documents in an archive
 You _can_ get content of an archive with paged requests.
 Under is an example of how to iterate an archive.
-However, it's use is strongly discouraged because it leads to the idea that an archive can be iterated.
+However, its use is strongly discouraged because it leads to the idea that an archive can be iterated.
 We expect an archive to possibly reach many million rows so the iteration will possibly give huge loads.
 On the other hand being able to dump all data is a necessary feature of any archive.